 You can usually find somewhere free to park along the Esplanade near to the playground.

 It's not a circle so you have estimate when your children have reached 50% of their walking limit before turning round.
-Read the blog.
+Read the blog about one of our visits.

 Search for The Woodvale Pub and park somewhere near there.